-Our nationally Accredited Paramedic Program is a rigorous 1280 + hour program consisting of extensive didactic and clinical training in Pre-Hospital Emergency Medicine.
-The course is divided into didactic, lab session, clinical rotation, field experience and field internship.
+Our nationally Accredited Paramedic Program is a rigorous 1100 + hour program consisting of extensive didactic and clinical training in Pre-Hospital Emergency Medicine.
+The course is divided into didactic training, lab sessions, clinical rotations, field experience, and field internship.

 Our lecturers are Physicians, Physician Assistants, Nurse Practitioners, Paramedics and Specialty Lecturers.
 We strive to mirror the information as if it was being presented in a medical school setting.
-An educated paramedic is a well trained paramedic.
 The labs are done at the school to make the student proficient in the various skills the paramedic needs to know.

-The students take the skills they have learned and complete clinical rotations to master the skills.
-The clinical rotations are done on ALS Ambulance, Trauma ED, Adult ED, Pediatric ED, Phlebotomy lab, Anesthesia/Operating Room, ICU, CCU, Cath Lab, Respiratory Therapy, Labor and Delivery, and Psychiatry.
+The students take the skills they have learned in the lab and complete clinical rotations to master the skills.
+The clinical rotations are completed on Advanced Life Support (ALS) Ambulances, Trauma ED, Adult ED, Pediatric ED, Phlebotomy lab, Anesthesia/Operating Room, ICU, CCU, Catheterization Lab, Respiratory Therapy, Labor and Delivery, and Psychiatry.
 The clinical rotations are separate from lab and didactic work.

 In order to facilitate the accreditation process, St. John's University EMS Institute uses an electronic tracking system for student's clinical records.
-This facilitates student credentialing and tracking as well as assisting in nationwide EMS research and the continued evaluation of our program which allows us to maintain our accreditation.
-This is an additional purchase the student must make.
+This facilitates student credentialing and tracking, as well as, assist in nationwide EMS research and the continued evaluation of our program.
 You can see what FISDAP is all about at www.fisdap.net

-Once you have completed the NYS Paramedic Program the student will sit for the New York State Certifying exam.
+Once you have completed the NYS Paramedic Program the student will sit for the New York State Certification Examination.
 This certification is good for 3 years.
 After 3 years, the Paramedic certification will expire.
-The Paramedic must take a Paramedic Refresher course before the 3 year time frame, usually the Paramedic will take a refresher about 6 months before they expire to assure they are always current.
+The Paramedic must take a Paramedic Refresher course before the 3 year time frame, and is usually taken about 6 months before expiration.

-If you wish to work in New York City, the student after passing the state exam will have to take a REMAC exam, which is a two-part exam.
-Part one is a written exam and part two is a written scenerio exam which tests you on protocols standardized by New York City REMAC.
+If you wish to work in New York City, the student, after passing the state exam, will have to take the NYC REMAC exam.
 This certificate is also good for 3 years and must be recertified too.

 The Paramedic Program follows the New York State Department of Health Guidelines and National Registry Guidelines.